How Much Should You Spend on Insurance in Singapore?

 Sample premium for health insurance

-The above premiums would be payable in CPF MediSave as long as it doesn’t burst the annual limit for your age group.
+The above premiums can be payable in CPF MediSave, but this is limited by the annual limit for your age group.

 How to lower health insurance premiums